UmmuDem/Making_Predictions_Sakila/README.md

 [Emphasis](#emphasis)
 <a name="headers"/>
 ## Data Question
 This week we are working on the Sakila database mainly to answer the question: which films will be rented next month?
+This [link](https://github.com/UmmuDem/Making_Predictions_Sakila/blob/main/related_lab_questions.md) can be used to see the detailed workflow of us.